MikeSmithLabTeam/particletracker/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+We acknowledge contributions from Nathan Smith in the early stages of this project.

 # References